refinedev/refine/documentation/docs/guides-and-concepts/theme/material-ui.md

 <br/>

-In our example we will be using LightTheme.
+In our example, we will be using LightTheme.

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine-core";